 How do I apply to study Music at UNE?

-You must apply online for admission to our Music degrees.
+You must apply online for admission to our Music courses.
 All applicants wishing to enrol in the Bachelor of Music, Bachelor of Education (Secondary Music) or Diploma in Music Skills must undertake an audition.
 As part of the online application process, you will be prompted to fill out an audition application form.
 Following the submission of your application, you will be contacted with further information including the submission date for your audition materials.

-Please refer to the important dates web page for admission opening and closing dates.
+Please refer to the application and admission dates web page for opening and closing dates.

 - To assist you with your application, please refer to the Bachelor of Music or Bachelor of Education (Secondary Music) or Diploma in Music Skills information in the Course and Unit Catalogue.

 To obtain further information about the audition process, please visit our Music Audition webpage.